-4.8 Hardware 3D acceleration (OpenGL)
+4.9 Hardware 3D acceleration (OpenGL and Direct3D 8/9)

-The VirtualBox Guest Additions contain experimental hardware OpenGL 3D support for Windows, Linux and Solaris guests.2
+The VirtualBox Guest Additions contain experimental hardware 3D support for Windows, Linux and Solaris guests.

-With this new feature, if an application inside your virtual machine uses 3D features through the OpenGL programming interfaces, instead of emulating them in software (which would be slow), VirtualBox will attempt to use your host's 3D hardware.
+With this feature, if an application inside your virtual machine uses 3D features through the OpenGL or Direct3D 8/9 programming interfaces, instead of emulating them in software (which would be slow), VirtualBox will attempt to use your host's 3D hardware.
 This works for all supported host platforms (Windows, Mac, Linux, Solaris), provided that your host operating system can make use of your accelerated 3D hardware in the first place.